 75th percentile: $79,955

-Work Experience: Four (4) years clinical and/or patient care experience preferred; Hospital or medical information systems experience preferred; Experience in supervisory roles and working with information systems within a clinical or hospital setting
+Work Experience: At least 3 years of experience in the field; Hospital or medical information systems experience preferred; Experience in supervisory roles and working with information systems within a clinical or hospital setting.

 Did You Know: According to the New York Times, "The demand for health informatics specialists is skyrocketing."